boveus/hyrax-wiki/Sufia-Development-Guide.md

 ## Cleaning up

-1. To stop the servers, press CTRL-C in the terminal window
+1. To stop the servers, press CTRL-C in the terminal windows
 1. To clean out the data in Solr & Fedora
   1. `cd .internal_test_app`
   1. `fcrepo_wrapper clean`